xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 ## Egypt startups

-During the Summit, JETRO arranged for us meetings with a few incubators and also startups.
+During the Summit, JETRO arranged for our meetings with a few incubators and also startups.

 All the startups was basically a pitch to the Japanese delegation for investment.
-There were many participants within the Japanese delegation from big multicorporation companies which were aiming to partnering with startups in the MENA region and leveraging their technology or customer base to expand their businesses.
+There were many participants within the Japanese delegation from big multi corporation companies which were aiming to partner with startups in the MENA region and leveraging their technology or customer base to expand their businesses.

 [Halan](https://www.halan.com/), a startup that represents the biggest in MENA, which core business is a ride-hailing app similar to Grab in South East Asia was the biggest startup that we had a meeting with.
 Other than their core app, they also do deliveries for B2B.
-From hearing their presentation, I understand that Egypt and the MENA region as a whole still has big opportunities on infrastructure types of services.
+From hearing their presentation, I understand that Egypt and the MENA region as a whole still have big opportunities in infrastructure types of services.

 Another interesting startup we had a meeting with was [Nafham](https://www.nafham.com/), an education startup aiming to open up opportunities for the 50 million Egyptian and the general Arab countries schoolchildren.
-The public schools in Egypt are packed to around 80 pupil per classrom, and Nafham thinks that environment is not condusive for the children and wants to allow the students access to educational material beyond what their schools can provide.
+The public schools in Egypt are packed to around 80 pupils per classroom, and Nafham thinks that the environment is not conducive for the children and wants to allow the students access to educational material beyond what their schools can provide.

-Most of the startups that we listened to were looking for pre-Series A or Series A type funding, but with smaller valuations than what we usually hear in San Francisco.
+Most of the startups that we listened to were looking for pre-Series A or Series A type of funding, but with smaller valuations than what we usually hear in San Francisco.

 ## Incubators